bandframework/bandframework/README.md

 More about the goals and structure of the BAND project can be found in D.R.
 Phillips et al., "[Get on the BAND Wagon: a Bayesian framework for quantifying model uncertainties in nuclear dynamics"](https://doi.org/10.1088/1361-6471/abf1df), J. Phys.
 G **48** (2021) 7, 072001.

-A full list of BAND members together with a current list of  publications produced by the members using the tools and ideas of the project is available at https://bandframework.github.io.
+A full list of BAND members, together with a current list of  publications produced by the members using the tools and ideas of the project, is available at https://bandframework.github.io.

 ## BAND Framework Elements